seanyoungberg/ps-aws-cn-series-lab/README.md

 This lab is intended to aid learning of kubernetes and EKS concepts in the context of deploying and supporting CN-Series.
 For this reason, many steps that would typically be automated are left as manual excercises to help understand the underlying components.

-There are questions throughout the guide that should be answered in the associated form as you work through the lab.

 This guide correlates with a QwikLabs environment that is not publically available.

 ## Deployment and Development Environment